Ah, Peru! The famous land of the Incas known for the mysterious citadel Machu Picchu, delicious ceviche, fluffy alpacas and pisco sour.

 Day 2: from Lima to Cusco

-On your second day, you can take a flight from Lima to Cusco.
+On your second day, you can take a flight or bus from Lima to Cusco.
 After leaving your bags in your hotel you can take a tour around this majestic city.
 You will also find free tours here or you can book one in advance.

 The most beautiful area of this city is around the main square, also known as Plaza de Armas.
 Sit here and enjoy the view and the action that occurs around you while you have some chicha morada.

 You can then go to the Baratillo market if you are looking for used books, hiking equipment, antique textiles, clothing, musical instruments, and much more.
 However, it is not a touristy place so be careful if you decide to come here.

 There are also many museums you can visit: Museum of Pre Columbian Art; The Municipal Museum of Contemporary Art; Museum of Plants; Coca Museum, and Inca Museum just to name the five best.